 What's better?
 Water rowing vs magnetic rowing

-Water rowing is generally considered better by athletes, they're more difficult to use, they're more durable and gives you a more accurate sensation of rowing.
+Water rowing machines are generally considered to be better by athletes as they're more difficult to use, more durable and will give you a more accurate sensation of rowing.
 Magnetic rowers, however, are more affordable, quieter, and lighter than water rowers, so that might just win you over.

 Angelica Daujotas has contributed to various Bauer Media brands such as Yours, heat, Closer, Grazia and What’s The Best as a Commercial Content Writer since 2020.
 Angelica has a BA in Fashion Communication and Promotion from Norwich University of the Arts.
 She is now the Commerce Editor at Footballco.